-IN MATH: 1. n. the result of expressing one idea in terms of another, usually writing or graphing one function in terms of another.
-See REFLECTION, PARENT FUNCTION.
-EX.
-The graph of is a translation of the graph of four units up.
+IN MATH: 1. n. the result of expressing one idea in terms of another, usually writing

 IN ENGLISH: 1. n. the result of expressing one idea in terms of another, usually from one.
 Linguists tanslate one language to another.
 Artists and mathematicians translate thoughts to art and mathematics.